"Through the power of Christ, we are learning to live in simplicity, thankfulness, contentment and generosity in the Bitterroot Valley of Montana."

 In addition to singing by the congregation, we also enjoy a wealth of musical offerings to include: an adult choir, a chime choir, a brass ensemble, and a blue grass quintet!
 Some weeks the music is shared on a piano, other weeks we use an organ.
 We enjoy singing by soloists, duets, trios, quartets and more!
 During the summer months we enjoy offerings by guest musicians and members of the congregation willing to share their talents.

 Potlucks: From time to time we gather to share good food and great companionship in the Fellowship Hall.
 Don't worry if you didn't bring something, there is ALWAYS plenty to go around!

-Communion (sometimes called the Lord's Supper or Eucharist): Usually celebrated on the first Sunday of the month.
+Communion (sometimes called the Lord's Supper or the Eucharist): Usually celebrated on the first Sunday of the month.
 You are welcome to take part - the United Methodist Church practices open communion, meaning that this table is the Lord's and the SUMC is the host.
 You are welcome just as you are!

 Communion details: If you need to served in the pew, we are glad to come to you.
-We have wheat-free and gluten-free alternatives to the bread we offer.
+We have gluten-free alternatives to the bread we offer.
 Just ask the ushers or mention it to those serving communion.

 Our serving methods for communion alternate: Our custom is for the congregation to come forward (as directed by the usher) to receive the bread and to dip it in the cup (this method is called intinction).
-During cold & flu season, we come forward to receive the bread and accept then the juice in small cups.
+During cold & flu season, we come forward to receive the bread and accept the juice in small cups.